 - Thick, brittle nail that will usually fall off.

 - If the pain and throbbing reduces after a few days, and there are no signs of infection (redness, swelling), then leave it alone.
 It usually takes 4-6 weeks for runners toe to heal.
-The nail will usually fall off after 1-5 months, leaving a new nail growing underneath.
+With runners toe, your nail will usually fall off after 1-5 months, leaving a new nail growing underneath.

 - If toe pain and swelling/throbbing persist, you may need to see your local GP or podiatrist.
 They will often drain the fluid under the nail (known as trephining).
 DO NOT DO THIS YOURSELF.
 If done incorrectly, you risk damaging the nail-bed and increasing your risk of infection.

-- Runners toe increases the risk of toenail fungal infections.
+- Runners toe can become infected.
 If you notice a bad smell, increased pus/fluid around the are or white soft tissue under your nail, consult your pharmacist or GP for treatment options.
-To prevent a toenail fungus, keep your feet dry and wear moisture wicking socks.
+To prevent a toenail fungus or bacterial infection, keep your feet dry and wear moisture wicking socks.

 - Use the Heel-Lock “Runner’s Knot” lacing technique.
 This is our number 1 tip!

 - Try new shoes after going for a run.
 Your feet swell during and post running.
 Your runners need to be able to account for this.

 - Look for shoes with a wide toe box.
 Shop at a specialty running shoe store to get advice on this.
 Saucony Peregrine ISO Wide are our choice for wide trail running shoes.

 - Where shoes half a size bigger…MAYBE!
 This suggestion is appropriate for some people as allowing extra room can reduce friction and rubbing.
 However, the shoe still needs to fit the rest of your foot.
 Ensure the arch of your foot aligns with the arch of the shoe, otherwise this can lead to discomfort and other injuries including blisters and knee pain.